 Mix with a little lime juice and honey and use as a glaze on baked salmon (see picture).
 Then bake in the 200 C/ 400 F oven for 15 minutes.

-- Harissa prawn skewers anyone?
-Mix harissa with a little extra lemon or lime juice and olive oil to marinade the prawns before grilling.
+- Harissa prawn skewers, anyone?
+Mix harissa with a little extra lemon or lime juice and olive oil to marinate the prawns before grilling.

 - Add to a beef or lamb chilli stew for extra kick and flavour.

 - Mix with coconut yoghurt for a lovely dressing or sauce over grilled meat.

 - Mix into a burger or meatball meat, or stir into chicken wings marinade.

 - Stir through scrambled eggs or add to baked eggs (a la shakshuka style).

 - Add to dips (e.g. harissa guacamole or babaganush) or stir into your next bowl of pumpkin soup.

 - 3 tablespoons tomato paste

 - 1 long red chilli, roughly diced (seeds in)